amvarani/Plant_Annotation_TEs/README.md

 ## Plot LTR elements Phylogeny and Density
 We will plot the phylogeny of the alignments of LTR-RTs full domains.
-This analyses is entire based on TEsorter (https://github.com/zhangrengang/TEsorter).
+This step is entire based on TEsorter (https://github.com/zhangrengang/TEsorter).
-Here we will use modified Rscripts to plot the LTR phylogeny and density.
+Here, we will use a modified Rscripts to plot the LTR phylogeny and density.

 In your terminal window, run (You may change the folder names and files names for convenience):